 Nitrate is a key element in all aquaponic systems as it’s formation, and assimilation, is vital for the health of both fish and plants.
 Chemically speaking, nitrate exists as NO3–.
 This means that one nitrogen atom is coupled to three nitrogen atoms.
 It also has a single negative charge. that influences how it is transported.
 It is the most oxidised state of nitrogen.
 This can be important as it can represent a potential source of oxygen under anaerobic conditions.

 The Nitrogen Cycle is fundamental to the operation of every aquaponic system.
-Nitrate plays a key role in this cycle and is important for the following reasons.
+Nitrate levels play a key role in this cycle and is important for the following reasons.

 - Nitrogen is essential for the growth of plants and fish.
 It is a key constituent of amino acids, proteins and nucleic acids.